 Although similar, Thousand Island dressing is an entirely different thing altogether.
 Yes, it is a mayonnaise-based sauce that sometimes contains chili sauce, but more often substitutes ketchup for the spicer chili sauce used in Russian dressing.
 Most Thousand Island dressing versions also contain sweet pickle relish and sweet paprika, further reducing the tanginess level to a mere hint of brightness.
 Sadly, commercial manufacturers of Thousand Island dressing often leave out the most crucial difference between the two dressings: Chopped hardboiled eggs.
 This omission further blurs the line between the two salad dressings and means that most people have never tasted Thousand Island dressing the way it should taste.

 Tips For Serving and Storing Homemade Russian Dressing

 - Transform chicken into something extraordinary.
 Combine a half-cup of this Russian salad dressing with 2 cups of cold, leftover chicken or a store-bought rotisserie chicken for a sweet and tangy chicken salad.
 Serve as a sandwich or on top of a bed of greens for a light supper.

 - Build the best Rueben.
 A Rueben sandwich is a prime example of something that shouldn’t taste as great as it does.
-Pastrami on toasted rye bread with sauerkraut and melted Swiss cheese dripping in homemade Russian dressing is something you really have to try at least once.
+Pastrami or corned beef on toasted rye bread with sauerkraut and melted Swiss cheese dripping in homemade Russian dressing is something you really have to try at least once.